NM-TAFE/civ-ipos-sessions/week6/lesson_outline.md

 5. Short Activities

 - Activity 1: Implement a basic stack using lists.
-- Activity 2: Create a number guessing game and a super powerful AI that optimally solves them.
+- Activity 2: Implement a basic queue using lists.
+- Activity 3: Implement a basic graph using dataclasses

 6. Work on KBA part 1 (90 min alloc)